LURE TESTING & USER FEEDBACK

 I was using the Snake River Special with a tiny dab of Trout/Steelhead Lunker Lotion on the back side of the blade.

 This has been my go to lure for Steelhead ever since I designed it in 2017.
-At the end of the day, I caught and released seven wild fish, lost two and got a 15# keeper!
+At the end of the day, I caught and released five wild fish, lost two and got a 15# keeper!
 I love this lure!

 NEW STEELHEAD TROLLING LURE: